 A trip to Sand Dollar Island, a quick ferry ride away from Morehead City and Shackleford Banks, might change all of that.
 Sand Dollar Island, technically a large sand bar accessible at low tide, is home to a more concentrated population of sand dollars than anywhere else on the North Carolina coast.

 Visitors to the island can walk away with a dozen or more on a good visit.
 You may have to look closely as they burrow down in the sand when they are alive, but they’re there.
-Visitors are allowed to take the dead, sun-bleached sand dollars, but they ask that the live ones stay put.
+Visitors are allowed to take the dead, sun-bleached sand dollars, but they ask that people leave the live ones alone!

 You can differentiate a live sand dollar from a dead one primarily by its color.
 Live sand dollars are darker in color, typically red, purple, blue, or brown colored.
 They are also covered by a thin, velvety skin and numerous short spines called Cilla, which helps the urchins to move.
 The perforations that make the star-shaped pattern are pores, that allow seawater to pass through.
 And on the opposite side of the sand dollar are grooves that allow food to be moved toward the mouth opening in the center.